CYGNSS (Cyclone Global Navigation Satellite System)

 Secondary science: Support the operational hurricane forecast community by producing and providing ocean surface wind speed data products, and helping to assess the value of these products for use their retrospective studies of potential new data sources.

-A Historical Perspective on Why We Need to Measure Ocean Surface Winds from Space
+Why We Need to Measure Ocean Surface Winds from Space

 According to the World Meteorological Organization, over 10,000 weather stations on land provide (at least) three-hourly observations of meteorological conditions at or near Earth’s surface, including: cloud cover, atmospheric pressure, temperature, precipitation, and wind direction and speed.
 Despite the extensive characterization of meteorological conditions over land, relatively limited observations are available to describe meteorological conditions over the ocean—which covers approximately 70% of Earth’s surface!
 While ship- and buoy-based measurement platforms provide some information over the ocean surface, satellite-based measurements play a critical role filling in the gaps and providing a truly global characterization of meteorological conditions, including ocean surface wind direction and speed.
 14)